 Water in photography makes for an interesting subject.
 When we think of water on a tropical island, most of us think beach and ocean.
 However, there are many other ways water can add some pizazz to your photographs.
 Crashing waves bring excitement to an image, while crystal-clear reflections teleport you to a surreal world.
 Whether it’s a man-made waterfall, the ocean, views over the bay or a dew droplet, it’s all made up of the same element.
 Before rushing over to the beach, ask you photographer for other ways to add a little splash to your image.

 Flowing water can add a lovely sense of movement to your landscape.
 If you want all the lines and ripples in the featured body of water to be smoothed out, your photographer will most likely use a slow shutter speed.
-These soft, dream-like images are very suitable for shooting waterfalls or lakes, or in case of a tropical island, bays.
+These soft, dream-like images are very suitable for shooting lakes, or in case of a tropical island, bays.

-For capturing a pin-point moment in the movement of water, such as a popping water balloon, your photographer will choose the opposite route to the flowing water: a very fast shutter speed.
-A popular technique to capture the water is to drop an object onto the surface of a body of water and capture the moment it hits the surface.
-Successfully capturing water droplets in this way requires impeccable timing from both the model and the photographer.
+For capturing a pin-point moment in the movement of water, such as a popping balloon, your photographer will choose the opposite route to the flowing water: a very fast shutter speed.
+A popular technique to capture it is to drop an object onto the surface of a body of water and capture the moment it hits the surface.
+Successfully capturing droplets in this way requires impeccable timing from both the model and the photographer.
 It takes a little practice and a lot of patience, but the results are well worth it.

 The best way to add some excitement to your photograph is to capture crashing waves.
 Curaçao’s landscape is very diverse and rugged cliff sides are the perfect place for these types of photo shoots.
 However, shooting near unpredictable water requires a few extra skills and some precautions.
 Be prepared to reschedule the shoot if the waves aren’t ideal that day.
 Look out for slippery or loose footing and be patient when your photographer needs to take extra precautions to protect his gear from the elements.